Banercito/banercito/README.md

 # 👋 Hi, I'm Baner!

-💻 I'm a passionate software developer specialized in Backend development, mastering key technologies like C# with .NET and Java with Spring Boot, while also complementing it with experience in Frontend (React and Angular).
+💻 I'm a passionate software developer highly specialized in Backend development, with a deep command of key enterprise technologies such as C# (.NET) and Java (Spring Boot).
+My Full Stack experience is complemented by mastery in Frontend (React, Angular, HTML, CSS and JavaScript).
+In addition, I have versatile experience with scripting languages ​​such as Python, Ruby and PHP.
+My focus is on building robust, scalable and efficient solutions, utilizing a broad technology stack to solve any challenge.

 ---